-Iowa has 38 rest areas along I-80, I-29 and I-35 and at last count, about 16 million people stop to use their toilets each year.
+Iowa has 38 rest areas along I-80, I-29 and I-35.
+At last count, about 16 million people stop to use their toilets each year.
 So as many of the rest areas needed renovation beginning in the 1990s, Iowa’s DOT kicked it up a notch.

 Working with local historians and artists in each region of the state, they considered what stories they could tell about a particular community.
 For example, the rest area on I-35 in Franklin County has a number of indoor and outdoor exhibits on Iowa’s contingent in the Civil War.
 Did you know the most northern battle of the Civil War was fought in Iowa?

-The beautiful quilt patterns at the east bound I-80 rest area at Grinnell explain the Underground Railroad and how the Quakers of Iowa brought runaway slaves to safety.
+The beautiful quilt patterns at the east bound I-80 rest area at Grinnell explain the Underground Railroad.
+The Quakers who live in this part of Iowa brought runaway slaves to safety.
 Lewis & Clark on I-29 and a Grant Wood themed rest area near Cedar Rapids tell equally intriguing stories.

 Iowa Rest Areas Are Educational

 It costs about $2 million dollars to renovate and upgrade a rest area with these innovative standards that include free wifi.
-So not all 38 are done yet, but take your time as you pass through Iowa, stopping at as many rest areas your bladder requires.
-Walk around, stretch your legs, and appreciate each stop on the road for the experiences it offers, wherever that road takes you.
+So not all 38 are done yet.
+But take your time as you pass through Iowa, stopping at as many rest areas your bladder requires.
+Walk around, stretch your legs, let your dog run for a bit, and appreciate each stop on the road for the experiences it offers, wherever that road takes you.
 You might find it’s more than just a convenient place to pee.